ozzywalsh/obi-poc/README.md

 podman push quay.io/<your-user>/sample-app:latest
 ```

-Then update the image reference in `deploy/02-app/app.yaml`.
+Then update the image references in `deploy/02-app/tenant-alpha.yaml` and `deploy/02-app/tenant-beta.yaml`.

+## Known Limitations

+OBI does not work in Kubernetes-in-Docker setups (e.g. kind).
+OBI's eBPF instrumentation requires access to the host kernel, which is not available when Kubernetes nodes run as Docker containers.
+Use a VM-based cluster (e.g. minikube with the kvm2 driver, or a bare-metal/cloud cluster) instead.